-Based on survey results and the highly disturbed context of sediments in the Proposed Project Area, it is unlikely that previously unidentified cultural resources, including intact buried archaeological deposits, occur within the Proposed Project Area.
-Proposed construction activities will be limited to the Proposed Project Area, and potential blasting will be limited to areas wherein standard excavation methods are not feasible, such as within bedrock, which is highly unlikely to contain archaeological deposits.
+Based on background research, survey results, and the highly disturbed context of sediments in the Proposed Project Area, it is unlikely that previously unidentified cultural resources, including intact buried archaeological deposits, occur within the Proposed Project Area.
+Proposed construction activities will be limited to the Proposed Project Area, and potential blasting will be limited to excavations for the underground electrical transmission line in areas wherein standard excavation methods are not feasible, such as within bedrock, which is highly unlikely to contain archaeological deposits.
+NEET West anticipates that majority of the site can be excavated by conventional methods, although a minimal amount of hydraulic hammering or blasting may be required.
 Further, the potential blasting will occur after other sediments have been mechanically removed through standard excavation methods and will be minimized to localize disturbance.
 Thus, proposed construction activities, including potential blasting, are unlikely to disturb previously unidentified cultural resources.
 The following applicant-proposed measures have been developed to avoid or minimize potential impact to cultural resources and ensure that impacts remain less than significant: